 As the gig economy grows, It’s no wonder that “temps” are playing second fiddle to “freelancers,” “contractors,” and “contingent workers.”
 The difference?
 Personal investment.
 Freelancers and contractors seek short-term or project-based work, and make a career out of taking on various assignments.
 Contingent workers are hired on a trial basis with the potential for permanent hire.
 These arrangements incentivise top performance and hinge on a good reputation.

-According to a study by Elance-oDesk and the Freelancer Union, 53 million Americans— a third of the workforce—did freelance work in 2014 (though, according to the American Staffing Association, only 3 million of these were employed by temp staffing agencies).
-Congruently, an Ardent poll estimates that by 2017, contingent workers will account for nearly 45 percent of the world’s total workforce.
+According to a study by Elance-oDesk and the Freelancer Union, 53 million Americans— a third of the workforce—do freelance work (though, according to the American Staffing Association, only 3 million of these were employed by temp staffing agencies).
+Congruently, an Ardent poll estimates that contingent workers will account for nearly 45 percent of the world’s total workforce.
 This flexibility allows companies to contract when budgets are tight and expand according when revenue and demand increases.
-Still scarred from the Great Recession, even fast-growing companies are reluctant to over-hire, making contract and contingent hires the more prudent choice.
-Demand is high: nearly half of employers say they plan to hire temporary or contract workers this year, according to a CareerBuilder study.

 The arrangement also means less commitment for the employee.
 A skilled tech specialist can take on contingent assignments and have the flexibility to travel or explore other interests, rather than being tied down.
 Not to mention the experience of working at multiple companies.
 “A large number of people, particularly in IT and health care, do this,” says Jon Osborne, VP of Strategic Research at Staffing Industry Analysts.
 “That is how they live.
 Both the employer and employee side are seeing some advantages.”